-Gravity conveyors move product either by gravity or manually pushing the product.
-Gravity conveyor systems cost less to install and operate and are often used for temporary conveyor lines.
-Examples of gravity conveyors are gravity skatewheel conveyor and gravity roller conveyor.
+Gravity conveyors move product either by gravity or by manual pushing.
+These systems cost less to install and operate and are often used for temporary conveyor lines, as many are adjustable, expandable, and portable.
+Examples of this style include skatewheel and roller conveyors.

 Warehouse 1 offers the following types of gravity conveyors: